Mandela in ‘no immediate danger’, but faces more tests

-Ailing anti-apartheid icon Nelson Mandela Monday remained in hospital for a third day to undergo more tests, but was comfortable and in "no immediate danger," the South African government said.
+Ailing anti-apartheid icon Nelson Mandela will remain in hospital for a third day Monday and receive further undisclosed tests, but was comfortable and in "no immediate danger," the South African government said.

-"He is comfortable, he continues to receive treatment which. . . (is) routine and that should be expected of a person of his senior age."
+“He is comfortable, he continues to receive treatment which… (is) routine and that should be expected of a person of his senior age,” Mbananga told AFP.

-The presidency said Mandela would take additional tests on Monday, but officials have kept their silence on the procedures involved and have not given any specifics of his medical condition.
+The presidency said Mandela would take additional tests on Monday, but officials have kept their silence on the procedures involved and have not given specifics about his medical condition.

-It was unclear if Mandela would spend a third night in hospital.
+It was unclear if the ailing former president would spend a third night in hospital.

-"That (decision) is still in the hands of the doctors. . . .
-They are saying they are doing further tests," presidential spokesman Mac Maharaj told AFP, adding he did not know what kind of tests were being conducted.
+“That (decision) is still in the hands of the doctors….
+They are saying they are doing further tests,” presidential spokesman Mac Maharaj told AFP, adding he did not know what kind of tests were being conducted.

-But it is not the first health scare for the nonagenarian, who in February spent one night in hospital for a minor procedure to probe persistent abdominal pain.
+But it is not the first health scare for the nonagenarian, who in February spent a night in hospital for a minor exploratory procedure to probe persistent abdominal pain.

-Madiba, as he is affectionately known by South Africans, retains a prominent place in the national psyche, despite leaving office more than a decade ago -- a virtual lifetime in the quick-moving politics of this born-again nation.
+Madiba, as he is affectionately known by South Africans, retains a prominent place in the national psyche, despite leaving office more than a decade ago — a lifetime ago in the quick-moving politics of this born-again nation.

-South Africans united to offer prayers for their ailing national hero, who was the country's first black president.
+But South Africans united to offer prayers for the ailing national icon, who was the country’s first black president.

-Despite the mudslinging by the opposition aimed at the ruling African National Congress in the build-up to the party's key conference, political parties have bandied in the chorus of prayers to wish Mandela well.
+Despite the mudslinging by the opposition aimed at the ruling ANC in the build-up to the party’s key conference, political parties are joining in the chorus of prayers to wish Mandela well.

 “When Mandela is admitted to hospital, all of us get affected because we love and care for him,” said the main opposition Democratic Alliance spokesman Mmusi Maimane.